ozby/simplebackend/README.md

 Currently, only Google Sign-In is supported.
 The client should acquire a JWT from Google and that JWT should be set in the 'Authorization' header
 (as "Bearer ...").
 In your application, you can access a UserIdentity object which will contain "subject" from the JWT.
-Most applications will want to have more information about the user than that, so you will probably want to have a User model that corresponds to the subject.
+Most applications will want to have more information about the user than that, so you will likely want to have a User model that corresponds to the subject.

 ### Authorization